830 Data Security and Management

 - Disclose data to others except as required by their job responsibilities

-- Use data for their own or others’ personal gain or profit, except as set forth in the Policy Library Policy 370 Intellectual Property.
+- Use data for their own or others’ personal gain or profit, except as allowed by ISU Policy, including Policy 370 Intellectual Property.

 - Access data to satisfy personal curiosity.

-University procedures for data handling are provided in the Indiana State University Data Storage Policy Matrix, documented as part of Office of Information Technology standards.
+University standards and procedures for data handling are provided in the Indiana State University Data Storage Policy Matrix, documented as part of Office of Information Technology standards.

-830.5.1 Definition of a Data Security Incident.
+830.4.1 Definition of a Data Security Incident.
 A data security incident is an occurrence, threat, or possible compromise involving institutional data that are not Public Data.
 Such a threat may be associated with a hardware component (e.g. a laptop, a smartphone) or an account.
-Quite often, such incidents occur when a virus or malware infects an institutional computer, and the data on or accessible to that device or the accounts that are used on that device are subject to compromise as a result.
+Quite often, such incidents occur when a virus or malware infects an institutional computer, or when criminals use social engeering techniques to steal user credentials and gain access to university systems, and the data on or accessible to that device or the accounts that are used on that device are subject to compromise as a result.
 In other cases, an action taken by an employee or student, such as theft, loss, or exposure of printed materials containing institutional data that are not Public Data, may constitute a compromise.
+For additional information please refer to Policy 651 Red Flags.

-830.5.2 Discovery of a Data Security Incident.
-Discovery of a possible data security incident may occur in a variety of ways:
+830.4.2 Discovery of a Data Security Incident.
+Discovery of a possible data security incident may occur in a variety of ways.
+The following are examples:

-- ISU security or other software or network protocols may demonstrate that a possible compromise has occurred
+- ISU security or other software or network protocols demonstrates that a possible compromise has occurred

-- External security agencies may notify us that a possible compromise has occurred
+- External security agencies notify ISU that a possible compromise has occurred

-- A computer user may notice unexpected behavior and request assistance from support resources, who discover that a possible compromise has occurred
+- A computer user notices unexpected behavior and requests assistance from OIT support resources, who discover that a possible compromise has occurred

-- Transactional or procedural activity may reveal that data has been compromised or released.
+- Transactional or procedural activity reveals that data has been compromised or released.

 In some cases, discovery is made by information technology and/or security professionals; in others, discovery may be made by an individual employee and/or that employee’s management.